John Crerar (industrialist): Death

 Crerar lived a relatively short life.
 Soon after reaching his 62nd year, his health began to decline.
 His doctor, Dr. Frank Billings, accompanied him to Atlantic City, New Jersey, the climate of which was thought to have been good for his health, but on 9 September, he suffered a partial stroke of paralysis on his right side.
-After a limited recovery, he returned to the home of his closest friend, Norman Williams, where he died on 19 October 1889.
-On 22 December 1889, a great memorial service was held in the Central Music Hall, from which throngs of mourners had to be turned away.
+After a limited recovery, he returned to the home of his closest friend, Norman Williams, where he died on October 19, 1889.
+On December 22, 1889, a great memorial service was held in the Central Music Hall, from which throngs of mourners had to be turned away.
 Orators included the Hon.
 Thomas B. Bryan, Franklin MacVeagh, the Rev. Frank M. Bristol, and Bishop Fallows.
 Franklin MacVeagh stated that "He has set us an example of the right use of wealth, the great uses of wealth, the permanent uses of wealth, and the final uses of wealth."
 J. McGregor Adams, his business partner and friend, stated:

 He was a high-souled generous man, liberal in all things, and one whose friendship was a thing to be prized and be proud of.
 He was a philanthropist of the noblest type and did a wonderful amount of good in a quiet way.
 For twenty-five years he and I have been business partners and during that long period we never had a quarrel or dispute in any way.
 To his employees he was always the same, pleasant, genial, approachable.
 Frank and outspoken and decided in his views he never hesitated to express them, though it was always done in an affable manner.
 He had a vein of quiet humour that made him a very companionable man.
 Full of fun and anecdotes, he dearly loved a good story.

 He expressed a desire in his will to be buried beside his mother, the central figure in his life, from which he had inherited his religious and social zeal, and who had predeceased him in 1873.
 Crerar's wish for his own memorial: "I ask that I be buried by the side of my honoured mother in Green-Wood Cemetery, Brooklyn, New York, in the family lot…I desire that a plain headstone, similar to that which marks my mother's grave, to be raised over my head."
 It is there that he rests.
 On the plain headstone is inscribed a fine Presbyterian epitaph: "A just man and one that feared God."
-[Goodspeed 21].
-John had his wish, to be buried in the family plot at Greenwood Cemetery [lot 3166, s.80].
+John had his wish, to be buried in the family plot at Greenwood Cemetery, lot 3166, s.80.